netbox-community/ansible_modules/docs/plugins/netbox_service_module.rst

 ..
 Description

-- Creates or removes service from Netbox
+- Creates or removes service from NetBox

 ..
 Aliases